-- describe changes in ambient vibration and sound levels resulting from project activities (e.g. machinery use, increased traffic, drilling of water disposal wells, etc.); - quantify sound levels at appropriate distances from any project facilities and/or activities and describe for each sound source the timing, frequency, and duration of sound events and their characteristics, including the frequency spectrum; - describe the locations and characteristics of the most sensitive receptors, including species at risk, nearby communities, and areas favoured by Indigenous groups for the practice of traditional activities; identify and justify the approach to characterize sound effects resulting from the Project that may be adverse.
-Take into account: - the distribution of the reference night-time sound events relative to the individual sound events expected at night at the location of each receptor; and - expectations of peace and quiet for receptors (e.g. in a quiet rural area or during land use by Indigenous peoples) and noise policies (e.g. processes for resolving and dealing with public complaints); - describe consultation with regulators, stakeholders, community groups, landowners and Indigenous groups about potential effects to the acoustic environment;

-- describe potential effects to receptors due to changes in sound levels resulting from project activities; - where there is public concern associated with an increase in sound levels during construction, provide a vibration and sound impact assessment including an overview of concerns and an assessment of the change in percent highly annoyed (see Health Canada's Guidance for Evaluating Human Health Impacts in Environmental Assessment: Noise); and - describe any positive changes.
+- describe changes in ambient vibration and sound levels resulting from on-site and off-site project activities (e.g. machinery use, increased traffic, drilling of water disposal wells, rail loadout, haul road traffic etc.); - quantify sound levels at appropriate distances from any project facilities and/or activities and describe for each sound source the timing, frequency, and duration of sound events and their characteristics, including the frequency spectrum; - calculate the baseline percent highly annoyed (%HA) and percent highly sleep disturbed (%HSD), and then determine the expected increase in high annoyance and sleep disturbance (using the equations presented in Health Canada (2017) and ISO/TS 15666:2003 (2013)); - -describe the locations and characteristics of the most sensitive receptors, including species at risk, nearby communities, nearby on-site or off-site construction camps, and areas favoured by Indigenous groups for the practice of traditional activities; identify and justify the approach to characterize sound effects resulting from the Project that may be adverse.
+Take into account: - the distribution of the reference night-time sound events relative to the individual sound events expected at night at the location of each receptor; and - e-expectations of peace and quiet for receptors (e.g. in a quiet rural area or during land use by Indigenous peoples) and noise policies (e.g. processes for resolving and dealing with public complaints). - describe consultation with regulators, stakeholders, community groups, landowners and Indigenous groups about potential effects to the acoustic environment; - describe potential effects to receptors due to changes in sound levels resulting from project activities; - provide appropriately scaled noise contour maps with receptor locations identified; and - where there is public concern associated with an increase in sound levels during construction, provide a vibration and sound impact assessment including an overview of concerns and an assessment of the change in percent highly annoyed (see Health Canada's Guidance for Evaluating Human Health Impacts in Environmental Assessment: Noise); and - describe any positive changes.